 Plectorhinchus picus (Cuvier, 1828)

 Common in the Solitary Islands Marine Park.
-Recorded from the Indo-Pacific region: Seychelles to the Society Islands, north to Japan, south to Lord Howe and Rapa Islands.
-In Australia from Geraldton in Western Australia, across the tropical north including the Gulf of Carpentaria and Torres Strait, south through Queensland to the mid north coast of NSW, and including Lord Howe Island.
+Distributed throughout the Indo-Pacific region: Seychelles to the Society Islands, north to Japan, south to Lord Howe and Rapa Islands.
+In Australia recorded from Geraldton in Western Australia, across the tropical north including the Gulf of Carpentaria and Torres Strait, the Coral Sea and Great Barrier Reef in Queensland to the central coast of New South Wales, and including Lord Howe Island.

+Red/brown spots over body and fins with dark bar along upper edge of operculum, distinguishes it from related Goldspotted Sweetlips, Plectorhinchus flavomaculatus.
 Adults relatively easy to approach, may be seen singly or in small groups.
 Often found at cleaning stations if out in open.
-Three life stages shown, top photo shows large juvenile, while lower photo shows small juvenile approximately 20mm in length.
-Large adults 60cm long in centre photograph.
-Grows to 80cm.
+Great colour variation in life stages, top photograph shows small (20 mm) juvenile, larger juvenile in middle with adult at bottom.
+Grows to 84 cm.